 - How many can be eaten by a bubble eating creature? (using a small animal/dinosaur)

 Tongue Depressors– people and animals can be made, as well as stars and craft pieces.

-Clinical Gloves – made into chickens, people, glove families, and elephants, especially if you just cut the finger parts away from the hand part- and use a sharpie to draw faces- an instant family of finger puppets but please be very careful as balloons are a choking hazard.
+Clinical Gloves – made into chickens, people, glove families, and elephants, significantly if you just cut the finger parts away from the hand part- and use a sharpie to draw faces- an instant family of finger puppets, but please be very careful as balloons are a choking hazard.

 Syringes – Water fights – squirting competitions, painting.